Leviathan321/opensbt-core/README.md

 ### 2. Implementing a fitness function

 To implement a new fitness function we need to implement the Fitness class (interface).
-We implement the eval function in the class, which receives as input one simulation output and returns a scalar or vector-valued output.
+We implement the eval function in the class, which receives as input a [simulation output](https://git.fortiss.org/opensbt/opensbt-core/-/blob/main/simulation/simulator.py#L40-62) and returns a scalar or vector-valued output.
-In our example as the first objective we want to minimze the distance to the pedestrian, and maximize the velocity of ego:
+In our example as the first objective we want to minimize the distance to the pedestrian, and as the second objective maximize the velocity of ego:

 ```python